Weight Loss & Nutrition Advice from a Dietitian

 Protein is also going to take longer to digest, therefore it causes you to feel fuller throughout the day.
 Eating high-protein meals and snacks every couple of hours likewise helps keep the metabolism revved up and hunger at bay.

 Q: How often should I weigh-in?

-Many studies have shown that people who weigh everyday hold themselves more accountable and able to lose more weight and keep it off longer.
+Many studies have shown that people who weigh every day hold themselves more accountable and able to lose more weight and keep it off long-term.

-While you can definitely weigh every day, I always recommend picking one day per week to be your true "weigh in" day.
+While you can definitely weigh every day, I always recommend picking one day per week to be a true "weigh-in" day.

 Bonus Healthy Lifestyle Tips